-- the spread of weeds and pest animals, including marine pests, is avoided - existing weeds and pests, including marine pests, are controlled.
+- the introduction and spread of weeds, pests (including marine pests) and disease is minimised - existing weeds and pests, including marine pests, are controlled.

-- 8.3.1 Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas, particularly declared plants under the Plant Protection Act 1989 and the Land Protection (Pest and Stock Route Management) Regulation 2003 and weeds of national significance. - 8.3.2 Propose measures to control and limit the spread of marine pests.
+- 8.3.1 Propose detailed measures to control and limit the spread of pests and weeds on the project site and adjacent areas, particularly declared plants and animals under the Land Protection (Pest and Stock Route Management) Act 2002 and the Plant Protection Act 1989.
+Weed and pest animal management measures should be aligned with local government pest management priorities. - 8.3.2 Propose measures to control the introduction and limit the spread of marine pests.